-3 Right-click the database, and then select Tasks Back Up to open the Back Up Database window.
+2. Right-click the database, and then select Tasks > Back Up to open the Back Up Database window.

-Figure 10: The Back Up Database Window

-- 4 Under Source (in the right-hand pane of the Back Up Database vindow), select the database to be backed up from the Database list. - For the backup type, select Full. - For the backup component, select Databas - 5 Under Backup Set, type a name for the database backup you are a sating in the Name box.

-If desired, also type a description for the backup in the pest rip ionbox.

-- 6 Set the desired expiration criteria by the backup in the backup set will expire section. - 7 Select the backup destination or in the Destination list

-This list displays pre rously defined backup file paths and file names.
-The backup utility selects the Backup folder in your SQL Server instanct folder by default but you can add a new file path as a destination by clicking [Add].

-- 8 Click [DK] As ackup of da abuse completed successfully message appears when the backup operation is finished. - du may now perform your nurmal tape or third-party back up procedures.

-Be sure to include the SCL back up folder (or the folder where your backup copy is stored if you selected another location in step 7).
-The default location for this folder is C:\Program Files\Microsoft SQL
+- 3. Under Source (in the right-hand pane of the Back Up Database window), select the database to be backed up from the Database list. - 4.
+For the backup type, select Full. - 5.
+For the backup component, select Database. - 6.
+Under Backup Set, type a name for the database backup you are creating in the Name box. - 7.
+If desired, also type a description for the backup in the Descriptionbox. - 8.
+Set the desired expiration criteria for the backup in the Backup set will expire section. - 9.
+Select the backup destination from the Destination list. - 10.
+This list displays previously defined backup file paths and file names.
+The backup utility selects the Backup folder in your SQL Server instance folder by default but you can add a new file path as a destination by clicking [Add]. - 11.
+Click [OK].
+A Backup of database completed successfully message appears when the backup operation is finished. - 12.
+You may now perform your normal tape or third-party back up procedures. - 13.
+Be sure to include the SQL back up folder (or the folder where your backup copy is stored if you selected another location in step 7).
+The default location for this folder is C:\Program Files\Microsoft SQL Server\MSSQL10\50.SAGE\ESTIMATING\MSSQL\Backup.

-Server\MSSQL10_50.SAGE_ESTIMATING\MSSQL\Backup.
 (The actual number and the name that appears in the path may be different if you have multiple instances of SQL Server installed or if you named the instance a different name.)